melvinsh/melvinsh/README.md

 Technical services at <a href="http://www.hackerone.com">HackerOne</a> and a Ruby programmer.

 ## 👻 About me...
-- 🔭 I’m working on several public and private projects.
+- 🔭 Working on several public and private projects.
-- 🌱 I’m currently learning Japanese.
+- 🌱 Currently learning Japanese.
-- 👯 I’m looking to collaborate on projects related to Steam.
+- 👯 Looking to collaborate on projects related to Steam.
-- 📫 How to reach me: `hi@melv.in`
+- 📫 You can reach me at `hi@melv.in`
 - 😄 Pronouns: he/him.

 ## ⚡ Technologies